Youssef-ben/common-files/README.md

-# readme-files
+# ReadMe Files
-This repository used to contain a useful set of readme files for setting up projects or development environment
+This repository is used to contain a useful set of readme files or configuration files for setting up projects or development environment.